Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video

 The "belly down footlock" or "straight ankle lock" finish reignited my love for the straight ankle lock in the gi.
-Of course, this technique works ridiculously well in either gi or no-gi, but you are apt to catch your opponent off guard by executing this move in the gi, as straight footlocks tend to be considerably lower percentage in the gi due to the grips.
+Of course, this technique works ridiculously well in either gi or no-gi, but you are apt to catch your opponent off guard by executing this move in the gi, as straight footlocks tend to be a considerably lower percentage in the gi due to the grips.

 At least, they're normally lower percentage.
 This one is extremely likely to produce a tap from your partner, as they are going to be hard-pressed to defend this particular attack.
 First, your splitting their legs apart and taking away the "buddy system" defense that neutralizes numerous leglock threats.
 Second, and perhaps most important in the gi, you are putting yourself very, very far away from their hands, which might otherwise be gripping your lapels or sleeves, pulling you in to defend.

 50/50 Heel Hook